CQCL/pytket-docs/manual/manual_compiler.rst

 Users may find it desirable to enforce their own constraints upon circuits they are working with.
 It is possible to construct a :py:class:`UserDefinedPredicate` in pytket based on a function that returns a True/False value.

-Below is a minimal example where we construct a predicate which checks if our :py:class:`Circuit` contains less than 3 CX gates.
+Below is a minimal example where we construct a predicate which checks if our :py:class:`Circuit` contains fewer than 3 CX gates.

 .. jupyter-execute::